PaulSonOfLars/gotgbot/samples/README.md

 This bot is as basic as it gets - it simply repeats everything you say.

+## samples/echoMultiBot

+This bot demonstrates how to create echo bot that works with multiple bot instances at once.
+It also shows how to stop the bot gracefully using the Updater.Stop() mechanism.
+It has options to use either polling or webhooks.

 ## samples/echoWebhookBot

 This bot repeats everything you say - but it uses webhooks instead of long polling.